Locations

 Beyond data management, there are technical approaches to reduce HANA infrastructure costs:

 • Right-Size Hardware: Ensure the hardware provisioning for HANA isn’t massively overkill for the workload.
-If your HANA appliance has far more RAM than your data requires (say 2 TB installed but only 1 TB used), you’re over-licensing.
+If your HANA appliance has significantly more RAM than your data requires (e.g., 2 TB installed but only 1 TB used), you’re over-licensing.
 You could scale down to a smaller appliance or use scale-out architecture with multiple smaller servers, whichever yields lower licensing and hardware costs.

 • Use Cheaper Editions if Possible: Ensure you’re not over-licensed regarding HANA edition.
 If you only use HANA to support SAP’s applications, stick with the HANA runtime license rather than full-use – the cost difference is significant.
-Likewise, if you don’t need all the extra features of HANA Enterprise Edition, stick to the cheaper Standard Edition and add optional components only if necessary.
-Tailor the license to what you use to avoid paying for unused capabilities.
+Likewise, if you don’t need all the extra features of HANA Enterprise Edition, consider sticking to the Standard Edition and adding optional components only as necessary.
+Tailor the license to your specific usage to avoid paying for unused capabilities.

 Consider Cloud and Flexible Licensing